 UIS Email Footprint Challenge

-The department that reduces its email footprint by the most will win a prize provided by ITS.
-The two individuals that reduce their email footprint by the most will also receive a prize provided by ITS.
+- The three individuals that reduce their email footprint the most will receive a $10 gift certificate to Capitol Perks provided by ITS.

 We will announce the progress of the Email Footprint Challenge through Campus Announcements on Friday mornings.